DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/40_architecture/Modularization/ddaCore.md

 #DDA Core Modules

 ## ddaConfiguration
-A configuration can for specific ExecutionContexts
+A configuration
-1. provide the effectiveConfiguration and
+1. provides the effective Configuration and
-2. validate it.
+2. validates it
+for specific ExecutionContexts.

 ## ddaInit
 The ddaInit crate  provides an unique cm environment across the different underlaying systems (dedicated node, vm, docker container, ...).